 Daylesford FCV District, 1954

-The article looks to have been written by Norm Endacott
+The article was written by Norm Endacott

 Taken from VSFA NL No. 4, November 1954.

 In 1954 the FCV still generally managed plantations and native forests through separate organisational arrangements.
 Measurements of wood volumes in the article are given in super feet, which would have meant super feet, Hoppus Log Volume.

 The area of Reserved Forest is approximately 76,000 acres, that of Protected Forest is negligible.
 About 40,000 acres are Messmate-Peppermint-Gum forest of good quality, with a relatively favorable silvicultural history and therefore highly productive.
 90 acres of pine plantation at Mt.
 Franklin, to be increased to 145 acres, is under District control.

 The District straddles the Dividing Range, and embraces the headwaters of the Loddon, Moorabool, Werribee and Lerderderg Rivers.
 Topography is undulating foothill type, except in the valley of the last-named stream which for several miles is gorge-like.
 Rainfall ranges from 30" minus to 40" plus.